P. Ganesh

 Panchapakesan Ganesh

-Dr. Panchapakesan Ganesh is a Senior Research and Development Staff Member at Oak Ridge National Laboratory.
+Dr. Panchapakesan Ganesh is a Distinguished Research and Development Staff Member at Oak Ridge National Laboratory.
 His research interests lie at the intersection of theoretical condensed matter physics, theoretical quantum chemistry, computational material science, high-performance computing and machine-learning.
 Broadly, his research involves developing methods to gain fundamental insights into the role of defects and disorder in energy materials, electronic materials, correlated- and topological quantum-materials as well as designing new improved materials using these insights for various applications, combining high-performance computing with machine-learning & artificial intelligence based methods.
 A complete list of publications is available in his Google Scholar page

 He received his Ph.
 D in Physics from the Physics Department at Carnegie Mellon University in 2007.
 Prior to joining ORNL in 2010, he was a Carnegie postdoctoral fellow in the Geophysical Laboratory at the Carnegie Institution for Science.
 Before coming to the US, Ganesh earned his Bachelors in Physics with Honors from the prestigious Presidency University in Kolkata, India, and a MSc degree from the Department of Physics at Pune University, India, after gaining admissions via highly competitive national selection examinations.